Joyride (Oleander album): Overview

 The photo seen on the album's cover came from established photographer Neil Zlozower who had pictures of his wrecked Mustang for his insurance company.
 Flowers chose the photo himself, and it likely inspired the album's title which had not prior been established.
 This artistic theme is carried throughout the album liner notes as well.

 Joyride marks the last album before Oleander's unofficial hiatus.
 In November 2003, drummer Scott Devours left the band to work with Ima Robot.
-Vocalist Thomas Flowers subsequently began collaborating with The Black Summer Crush.
+Flowers subsequently began collaborating with The Black Summer Crush.

 Touring and promotion

 The Runaway Train EP was released in November 2002 and features a demo, an unreleased song, and the "Runaway Train" music video.
 It was competitively priced.

 In March 2003, Oleander traveled to Italy and headlined a special welcome home concert for the 173 Airborne Brigade.
 In promotion of Joyride, the group also performed on the Rock and Awe Tour.
 Frontman Thomas Flowers joked in an interview that "On the occasion when nobody shows up, it's the 'Rock and No Draw Tour.'
 Previous to that it was the 'Turn That Frown Upside Down Tour'."
 The group also toured with Nickelback in early 2003.
 On street date, Oleander played a half-hour acoustic concert at Tower Records in Citrus Heights; local radio station KRXQ broadcast the event from the store.

 The promotional campaign focused on a retail presence in cities in which "Hands Off the Wheel" was received positively, such as Dallas, Cincinnati, and Minneapolis.
 A listening party was held exclusively on Budweiser.com from February 28 through March 3 and allowed fans to stream the entire album.
 Amazon.com also offered a pre-release value-add, where purchasing fans could stream the Runaway Train EP.

 Joyrides single, "Hands Off the Wheel," received considerable radio play upon the album's release.
 The majority of songs also aired on the Power Rock satellite radio station in 2003.